-%TF.FileFunction,Soldermask,Top% %TF.FilePolarity, Negative%
+%TF.FileFunction,Soldermask,Top% %TF.FilePolarity,Negative%

-Drill and rout files represent the where the drill/route hit.
-Drill files are therefore always positive.
+Drill and rout files indicate where the drill bit hits and therefore always positive.
 It is recommended output copper layers in positive.
 Power/ground planes in negative made sense in the 1970s and 1980s to get around the limitations in the vector photoplotters of that age but there is no longer any reason for negative today.